ethereum/homestead-guide/source/using-ethereum-the-basics/mining.rst

 Pool Mining
 ================================================================================

-Mining pools are cooperatives that aims to smooth out expected revenue by pooling resources, submit blocks with proof of work found by the pool participants from a central account and redistribute the reward to participants in proportion to their contributed mining power.
-Unlike in Bitcoin, the benefit of pooling is minimal due to the very short blocktime.

-_`Mining Pools` lists the pools we know of.
+Mining pools are cooperatives that aim to smooth out expected revenue by pooling the mining power of participating miners.
+The mining pool submits blocks with proof of work from a central account and redistributes the reward to participants in proportion to their contributed mining power.
+Unlike in Bitcoin, the benefit of pooling is minimal due to the very short blocktime. _`Mining Pools` lists the pools we know of.

-Note that most mining pools involve third party central components which means they are not trustless.
-In other worlds, pool operators can run away with your earnings.
+Note that most mining pools involve third party, central components which means they are not trustless.
+In other words, pool operators can run away with your earnings.
 Act with caution.
 There are a number of trustless, decentralised pools with open source codebase.
 We recommend using those.

 Mining pools only outsource proof of work calculation, they do not validate blocks or run the VM to check state transitions brought about by executing the transactions.
-This effectively make pools behave like single nodes in terms of security, so their growing big poses a centralisation risk of a 51% attack.
-Make sure you follow the network capacity distribution and do not allow pools to grow big.
+This effectively make pools behave like single nodes in terms of security, so their growth poses a centralisation risk of a 51% attack.
+Make sure you follow the network capacity distribution and do not allow pools to grow too large.

 Mining profitability calculators:
   * `in the ether <http://ethereum-mining-calculator.com/>`_

 .. _Geth: https://build.ethdev.com/builds/Windows%20Go%20master%20branch/
 .. _Ethminer: http://cryptomining-blog.com/tag/ethminer-cuda-download/